creme332/rowmerge/docs/PROBLEM_STATEMENT.md

     2 4 5 5
     ```

     becomes `1|2 3|4 5 5`.

+    Another possible sub-optimal result after merging is:

+    ```
+    1 3|4 5 5
+    2 3|4 5 5
+    ```

+5. The merging operation should be reversible: We should be able to obtain the original input from the compressed result, ignoring order of rows.
-5. Two or more rows can only be merged if they differ by only one column.
+6. Two rows can be merged if they differ by exactly one column.

     An invalid merge is to convert